Egypt: 26 die in Coptic Christian bus attack

 - Men, women and children are among the dead and injured

-(CNN)Twenty-six people have been killed in Egypt after unidentified gunmen opened fire on a bus carrying Coptic Christians, according to state-run media.
+Cairo, Egypt (CNN)Twenty-six people have been killed in Egypt after unidentified gunmen opened fire on a bus carrying Coptic Christians in what officials are calling a terror attack.

-The passengers were traveling Friday to a monastery, St. Samuel the Confessor, near the central city of Minya when they came under attack, Health Ministry spokesman Khaled Mugahed told TV al-Masriya.
+Ten assailants wearing fatigues and face masks fired on the passengers from three four-wheel drive vehicles, Egypt's Interior Ministry told CNN.

-He said that 25 others were also injured as the gunmen fired from two cars on a desert road around 100 km (62 miles) west of Minya.
-Fifty ambulances are now at the scene.
+The Christians were traveling Friday to a monastery, St. Samuel the Confessor, around 100 km (62 miles) northwest of the city of Minya when they came under fire, the ministry said.

-There were men, women and children among the dead and injured, Mugahed said, some of whom are now in critical condition.
+Twenty-five others were also injured, some of whom are now in critical condition, Health Ministry spokesman Khaled Mugahed told state-run TV al-Masriya.
+Men, women and children are among the dead and injured, and 50 ambulances are now at the scene, he said.

-It was not immediately clear who was responsible for the shooting.
+The attack comes as the country is still under a three-month state of emergency period following twin attacks on Coptic churches on Palm Sunday last month that killed dozens of people, in attacks claimed by ISIS.

-Coptic Christians have faced persecution and discrimination in Egypt, which has spiked since the toppling of Hosni Mubarak's regime in 2011.
-Dozens have been killed in sectarian violence.
+It was not immediately clear who was responsible for the shooting, but Coptic Christians have been targeted by ISIS militants several times in recent years and ongoing violence has triggered a mass exodus of Coptic Christians from some towns.

 Coptic Christians make up about 10% of Egypt's population of 91 million.
 They base their theology on the teachings of the apostle Mark, who introduced Christianity to Egypt.